 Wires are shielded in one of two ways.

 Aluminum tape is an excellent way to shield your wire.
 The length of wire is covered using the tape for 100% protection from interference.
 The downside to an aluminum tape shield is that it is very flimsy and hard to use.
 Many people find it difficult to solder the tape to Ground and it tends to look sloppy.
 Some companies try to make aluminum tape more accessible by adding a “drain wire” that can ground the foil.

 A secondary downside to using foil is that it can develop microscopic tears that can compromise its ability to shield the main wire.

-Braided wire is the second, more common option, and as the name suggests, a tube of copper or aluminum wire covers the insulation of the main wire.
+The second, more common option, is braided wired and as the name suggests, a tube of copper or aluminum wire covers the insulation of the main wire.
 Braided shielding offers several advantages over the foil shield

-- Braided wire shielding is much more sturdy than aluminum and is less likely to be compromised.
+- Braided wire shielding is much sturdier than aluminum and is less likely to be compromised.

 - Braided wire is much easier to work with and solder to ground.

 Unfortunately, there are a few downsides to the braided wire shield as well.

 - Braided wire is much heavier than aluminum tape.

 - No matter how tightly braided, this shield will always allow some RF to get through.